marcglasberg/SameAppDifferentTech/MobileAppFlutterCelest/README.md

 └── pubspec.yaml
 ```

-The [celest](celest) directory created when you run `celest start` is a local Dart package,
+Upon executing `celest start`, a local Dart package named `celest_backend` is generated within your
+application's directory, in the [celest](celest) subdirectory.
+This local package contains
-with its own `pubspec.yaml`, `analysis_options.yaml` etc., that exists inside your app directory.
+its own `pubspec.yaml`, `analysis_options.yaml` etc.

-Your app can access this local celest package code because your app's original `pubspec.yaml` adds
-it as a dependency:
+The `celest_backend` package is integrated into your app via the app's own `pubspec.yaml` file,
+which points to the `celest` directory.
+The dependency is specified as follows:

 ```
 dependencies: